Some providers are dropping gender-affirming care for kids even in cases where it's legal

 ST. LOUIS (AP) — As Republican-led states have rushed to ban gender-affirming for minors, some families with transgender children found a bit of solace: At least they lived in states that would allow those already receiving puberty blockers or hormone therapy to continue.

-But in some places, including Missouri and North Dakota, the care has abruptly been halted because medical providers are wary of harsh liability provisions in those same laws — one of multiple reasons that advocates say care has become harder to access even where it remains legal.
+But in some places, including Missouri and North Dakota, the care has abruptly been halted because medical providers are wary of harsh liability possibilities from those same laws — one of multiple reasons that advocates say care has become harder to access even where it remains legal.

 "It was a completely crushing blow," said Becky Hormuth, whose 16-year-old son was receiving treatment from the Washington University Gender Center at St. Louis Children's Hospital until it stopped the care for minors this month.
 Hormuth cried.
 Her son cried, too.

-Note: This story has been updated to correct that Georgia’s law bars minors from starting hormone treatment but not puberty blockers.
-This story was first published on Sept.
-22, 2023.
-It was updated on Sept.
-23, 2023, to correct erroneously reported details on the North Dakota ban.
-The law does not explicitly bar doctors from switching patients’ treatments or specify a statute of limitations for civil lawsuits over damages.